trbehera/docs/docs/fdo/fdo-client-sdk-porting-guide.md

 * **MANUFACTURER_PORT:** This is the manufacturer server port, where the Device Initialization protocol is waiting for the device.
 By default, the port is 8039 if this blob is not created, otherwise, the port is used from this blob.

 ##### ECDSA_PRIVKEY
-This define specifies the ECDSA private key to be used as a device identity.
+This specifies the ECDSA private key to be used as a device identity.
 Two options are possible:

 * The key could be pre-created like the reference application.
 * If the device supports secure storage, then the key can be generated within the device and stored using secure storage APIs